jose-oc/josefo-developer/content/linux/java-how-it-passes-params.en.md

     Objects
   </h2> When we pass an object as the argument of a method what it is really happen is that Java is doing a

   <strong>copy of the pointer at the object</strong>, not the same pointer that we are using out of this method so it is passed by value.
-Being a pointer to the object we&#8217;ll be able to modify the content of the object and we&#8217;ll get the object modified after the execution of the method but we won&#8217;t be able to create a new object and assign it from within the method because the pointer we have inside is not the same.
-I&#8217;ll give you an example of this:
+Being a pointer to the object we'll be able to modify the content of the object and we'll get the object modified after the execution of the method but we won't be able to create a new object and assign it from within the method because the pointer we have inside is not the same.
+I'll give you an example of this:

   <pre class="lang:java decode:true" title="Changing properties of an object param">  class Person {
         String name;